What items can be brought in free of duty and tax?

 Payment of Customs duty and/or other taxes may be made in cash (Australian dollars), credit/debit card (MasterCard, Visa or American Express)* or by electronic funds transfer (EFTPOS) from an Australian bank account*.

-Please note that Customs and Border Protection pass on merchant fees (currently 0.94% for MasterCard and Visa and 1.54% for American Express) for credit/debit card payments.
-This fee is not subject to GST and is equal to the fee that Customs and Border Protection incurs from its banker.
+Please note that we pass on merchant fees (currently 0.94% for MasterCard and Visa and 1.54% for American Express) for credit/debit card payments.
+This fee is not subject to GST and is equal to the fee that we incur from our banker.

 *only available at international airports.